CagliostroNL/python-octo-goggles/IPChangeNotifier/readme.md

-python script that notifies me when my home ip address changes.
+python script that mails me when my IP address at home changes.
+And replaces the old ip in the script with the new IP address.